What is a "Full Term" Pregnancy?

 - Post term: Anything longer than 42 weeks zero days

-The two week window of 39 and 40 weeks is healthiest for the baby.
-Babies born before the 39th week are at risk of feeding and eating problems and a slightly increased risk of death.
-After week 40, risks increase again.
+The two week window of 39w0d and 40w6d is healthiest for the baby.
+Babies born before the 39th week, even those between 37-39 weeks, are at risk of feeding and eating problems and a slightly increased risk of death.
+After week 41, risks increase again.

 The risks associated with early elective delivery might be the result of miscalculated due dates, especially when the miscalculation suggests the pregnancy is further advanced than it really is.